-The Department also offers a variety of courses at the 1000-level and 2000-level that are of interest to students wanting to learn about computers and computer use without majoring in Computer Science.
+The Department also offers a variety of courses at the 1000-level and 2000-level that are of interest to students wanting to learn about computers and computer use without majoring in Computer Science or Engineering.
 In some cases degree programs offered by other departments may require these courses in their programs.

-The starting courses for non-majors are CSE1520 3.0, CSE1530 3.0, Computer Use: Fundamentals and Computer Use: Programming (respectively), and CSE1540 3.0, Computer Use for the Natural Sciences.
+The starting courses for non-majors are CSE1520 3.0, CSE1530 3.0 - Computer Use: Fundamentals and Computer Use: Programming (respectively) - and CSE1540 3.0, Computer Use for the Natural Sciences.
 The course CSE1530 3.0 is an introduction to computer programming and may be taken as preparation for CSE1020 3.0 or for CSE2501 1.0, if the student lacks background in this area.
-Students taking the 1500 series courses are not eligible to take the 2000-level Computer Science courses for majors without successful completion of CSE1020 3.0 and CSE1030 3.0.
+Students taking the 1500 series courses are not eligible to take the 2000-level CSE courses for majors without successful completion of CSE1020 3.0 and CSE1030 3.0.

-CSE 1550 3.0, Computer Use: Web and Database Systems, is new in 2005/06 and offers a practical way of learning the basics of how information is specified, acquired, and managed using database technology
+CSE 1550 3.0 Computer Use: Web and Database Systems, is new in 2005/06 and offers a practical way of learning the basics of how information is specified, acquired, and managed using database technology

 At the 2000-level the Department offers the course COC2501 1.0, Fortran and Scientific Computing, which covers computer-based problem solving in a variety of scientific and engineering settings.
-New in 2005/06 are two service courses in C# programming, CSE2550 1.0 and CSE2560 1.0.
+As of 2005/06 we introduced two new service courses in C# programming, CSE2550 1.0 and CSE2560 1.0.
+These three 2500 series of courses have prerequisites.